The Essential Bug Out Bag Guide: Preparing for Rapid Evacuation

 Hydration

 Water is the heaviest component (8.3 lbs per gallon) but the most critical.
 You cannot carry three days' worth of water for a strenuous hike.
 You must carry the ability to procure it.
+You should pack water filters and purification tablets, which you can purchase at our Preparedness Shop.

 Shelter and Core Temperature Control